The Toy Dog

 - their small size means they don’t need as much room (they’re sometimes called “apartment dogs”)

 - don’t need as much exercise (but all dogs do need some walking exercise daily)

-- live a long time – 12, 14 or more years on average
+- live a long time – at least 12, 14 or more years on average

 Disadvantages of Toy Dogs

 - Toy dogs are fragile; not for a rambunctious family

 - Toys can get injured very easily